When you feel rejected, it can be a painful experience.

 You wouldn’t want to put yourself in that position on purpose, regardless of the possible rewards.
 The fear of that pain is greater than any pleasure that might be the end result of being willing to ask and hear that dreaded word.

 You can see how this would get in the way of you living your best life possible.

-You might be yearning for something, but the fear that going after it will end in you being rejected, will trigger the belief that there’s something deeply wrong with you stops you in your tracks.
+You might be yearning for something, but the fear that going after it will end in you being rejected, and be the trigger for the belief that there’s something deeply wrong with you stops you in your tracks.
 And you’re back to feeling that you’re just not good enough.
 That there’s probably something really wrong with you.

 There’s nothing wrong with you.
 Your are awesome, not perfect, but still awesome and I’m calling bullshit on this fear right now and am offering you a different perspective.